 This section sets out our case against Pragmatic - Enoch's vindicating account of the sources of basic epistemic justification.
-We begin by articulating and defending a partial characterization of what is distinctive of epistemic justification: that it is directed at the truth (§2.1).
-We then introduce three intuitive counterexamples to Pragmatic, and argue that the force of these counterexamples is well-explained by the truth-directedness of epistemic justification (§2.2).
+We begin by articulating and defending a partial characterization of what is distinctive of epistemic justification: that it is truth-directed (§2.1).
+We then introduce three intuitive counterexamples to Pragmatic, and argue that the force of these counterexamples is well-diagnosed in terms of the truth-directedness of epistemic justification (§2.2).
 We argue that our theory of the truth-directed nature of epistemic justification, coupled with these counter-examples, gives us strong reason to reject Pragmatic (§2.3).